-Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care during SPI mode.

-9-35.
+9-39.
 Software Reset (Reset-Enable (RSTEN) and Reset (RST))

-The Software Reset operation combines two instructions: Reset-Enable (RSTEN) command following a Reset (RST) command.
-It returns the device to a standby mode.
+The Software Reset operation combines two instructions: Reset-Enable (RSTEN) command and Reset (RST) command.
+It returns the device to standby mode.
 All the volatile bits and settings will be cleared then, which makes the device return to the default status as power on.